Aqueous foams in microgravity, measuring bubble sizes: Analysis of Diffuse Transmission Spectroscopy data

 In the ISS set-up, the foam sample is contained in a cell of rectangular cuboid shape with thickness $L = 11.3$~mm, and lateral dimensions $a= 14.1$~mm and $b= 9.0$~mm, delimited by transparent walls on three sides and an opaque diffusing wall at the bottom due to the surface of the piston used for generating the foam.
 Moreover, the sample is illuminated at the center of one of the faces, and the multiply scattered light is collected via an optical fiber at the center of the opposite face.
 Therefore, the classic result (Eq.~\ref{Eq:Transmission2}) that relates the transmission coefficient to $\ell^*$ and $L$ for a slab of infinite lateral extent cannot be applied here.
 Instead, Eq.~\ref{eq:pointtransmission} and~\ref{eq:Ftb} provide the analog of the classic equation for this specific "point-in point-out" illumination configuration, cell shape and lateral reflectivity conditions.

 The dependency of the extrapolation length $z_e$ with the foam liquid fraction is known from previous experiments~\cite{Vera2001}: $z_e$ increases from 0.88 for dry foams (air/glass/air interfaces) up to 1.77 for wet foams (water/glass/air interfaces).
-Since the refractive index of COC materials ($n=1.53$) that constitute the cell walls is very close to that of glass, the same relationship can be used here.
+Since the refractive index of COC materials ($n=1.53$) that constitute the cell walls is very close to that of glass, \st{the same relationship can be used here} \Sylvie{the values of $z_e$ given in~\cite{Vera2001} are used here}.
 Previous experiments, using foams with different liquid fractions and bubble sizes have shown that~\cite{Vera2001}: $ \ell^* $ is proportional to the second moment of the bubble radius distribution $R_2$ observed at the sample surface, with a prefactor that decreases with increasing liquid fraction such as: $\ell^*~\approx~(3.0 + 0.28/ \phi) R_{2}$.

-The ISS experimental set-up does not allow absolute measurements of the transmitted intensity $F_{T,o}^{cuboid}$.
-Therefore, a calibration of $F_{T,o}^{cuboid}$ must be done for each experiment with a given sample, using a reference couple of a known transport mean free path and the corresponding transmitted intensity, respectively denoted $\ell^*_o$ and $F_{T,o}^{cuboid}$ .
-The reference $\ell^*_o$ is deduced from the average radius $R_2$ measured at the surface at a coarsening age when the foam has reached the scaling state regime, using the relationship mentioned above.
+The ISS experimental set-up does not allow absolute measurements of the transmitted intensity $F_{T}^{cuboid}$.
+Therefore, a calibration must be done for each experiment with a given sample, using a reference couple of a known transport mean free path and the corresponding transmitted intensity, respectively denoted $\ell^*_o$ and $F_{T,o}^{cuboid}$ .
+The reference $\ell^*_o$ is deduced from the average radius $R_2$ measured at the surface at a coarsening age $t_o$ when the foam has reached the scaling state regime, using the relationship mentioned above.
 The scaling state is characterized by the temporal invariance of the bubble size distributions measured at the surface (data to be published in a forthcoming paper).
 In this regime, the bubble size distribution is characterized by a single independent characteristic length scale, and any $n$-th moment $R_n$ of the radius distribution is related to the mean radius $\overline{R}$ by~\cite{Mullins1986, Hoballah1997}: $R_n \propto \overline{R}^{\;n} $.
 Since the factor of proportionality between $\ell^*$ and $R_2$ should be constant for a given bubble size distribution, the surface calibration should then not introduce any bias in the determination of $\ell^*$.